 liver or kidney disease; or

-Noxafil delayed-release tablet works best if you take it with food.
-Take the oral suspension within 20 minutes after a full meal.
-If you cannot eat a full meal, take the oral suspension with a nutritional supplement (such as BOOST) or with an acidic carbonated drink such as ginger ale.
+Take Noxafil oral suspension during or within 20 minutes after eating a full meal.
+If you cannot eat a full meal, take the medicine with a nutritional supplement or acidic carbonated drink such as ginger ale.

 What happens if I miss a dose?

 For delayed-release tablets: Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 12 hours.
 Do not use two doses at one time.